Karve — a native Windows alternative to Postman

 On Karve's roadmap

-Everything above is Karve's shipping v1.0 — what's in the app today.
-A few things are planned for upcoming v1.x updates, included in the one-time price and not yet available:
+Everything above ships in Karve v1.0.5 today — including environments and persistent, searchable history.
+A few more things are planned for upcoming v1.x updates, included in the one-time price and on the way:

 See the full roadmap for what's coming and what's deliberately out of scope.